-This includes the Public Weather Service (PWS), which provides forecasts for the public to help them make informed decisions about their day-to-day activities.
+This includes the Public Weather Service (PWS), which provides forecasts for the public at home and abroad to help them make informed decisions about their day-to-day activities.
 The National Severe Weather Warning Service is also a part of this, providing advance notice of weather which could affect public safety.

 Our range of services for transport includes tailored advice on how the weather will affect roads, air and sea travel.
-We also provide detailed information to a broad range of businesses which can be affected by the weather, from how it will affect the demand for electricity and gas, to how it will affect sales of high street products.
+We also provide detailed information to a broad range of businesses that can be affected by the weather, from how it impacts the demand for electricity and gas, to how it will affect sales of products in supermarkets.

 Our work in the area of defence includes providing forecasts for military operations anywhere in the world, often supported by Met Office forecasters working in theatre with our armed forces.
-Our advice helps the military make strategic decisions, plan operations and safeguard service personnel from the worst effects of the weather, such as heat stress.
+Our advice helps the military make strategic decisions, plan operations and safeguard service personnel from the worst effects of the weather, for example heat stress.

 We also provide a range of services for the Government.
 This includes environmental monitoring advice on the predicted spread of insect-borne diseases such as bluetongue, to toxic or hazardous fumes, or even volcanic ash.